Excerpts taken from Wikipedia.com, edited by Grand Master M. Romines

 Most schools of Tang Soo Do use the transcription “Tang Soo Do”.
 However, scientific texts apply the official transcription “tangsudo”, written as one word.
 Some authors write “Tang Soo Do” and give “tangsudo” or “dangsudo” in the parenthesis.
 Under the Korean government’s Revised Romanization System (officially adopted in July 2007) the martial art’s name would be rendered “Dang Su Do”.

-The founder and origin of Tang Soo Do cannot be definitively traced to any single person.
-Lee Won Kuk is credited as being one of the first instructors of Tang Soo Do in Korea.
-Lee Won Kuk had an established dojang in Korea during the Japanese occupation of Korea.
+Lee Won Kuk (1907-2003)is credited as being one of the first instructors of Tang Soo Do in Korea.
+In early 1944 Lee Won Kuk had an established dojang in Korea during the Japanese occupation of Korea.
 This school was called the Chung Do Kwan, or “Blue Wave School”.
 According to Lee Won Kuk, this name was chosen to reflect its connection to the Shotokan, or “Pine Wave School.”
-Lee Won Kuk received Dan ranking from Funakoshi Gichin in Japan and he purportedly studied taekkyeon in An Gup Dong, Seoul, Korea and Kung Fu in Henan and Shanghai, China.
-Lee Won Kuk later was instrumental in developing the Korean martial art of Taekwondo.
+Lee Won Kuk received Dan ranking from Funakoshi Gichin in Japan.
+After graduating from Central University in Tokyo he continued his studies in Shotokan as well as traveling to Okinawa and China to further his martial art training.
+He purportedly studied taekkyeon in An Gup Dong, Seoul, Korea and Kung Fu in Henan and Shanghai, China.
+Some argue that Hwang Kee was a student of Lee Won Kuk.
+Later Won Kuk Lee was also instrumental in developing the Korean martial art of Taekwondo.

-The history of the Moo Duk Kwan (from which the majority of all modern Tang Soo Do stylists trace their lineage) can be traced to a single founder: Hwang Kee.
+The history of the Moo Duk Kwan (from which most Tang Soo Do stylists trace their lineage) can be traced to a single founder: Hwang Kee (1914-2002).
 Hwang Kee learned Chinese martial arts while in Manchuria.
 He also was influenced by the indigenous Korean arts of taekkyeon and subak.
 Hwang Kee learned much of the Moo Duk Kwan curriculum from a text on Okinawan Karate, presumably written by Gichin Funakoshi.
 In 1957, Kee made a discovery of Korean martial techniques in a text entitled the, “Muye Dobo Tongji.”
 Hwang Kee developed these techniques into formal exercises that are now part of the martial art of Soo Bahk Do Moo Duk Kwan and many, but not all styles of Korean Tang Soo Do.

 According to Hwang Kee, the ancestral art of Korean Soo Bahk Do can be traced back to the period when Korea was divided into three kingdoms: Silla, Baekje, and Goguryeo.